New international students

 While you're settling into life in Edinburgh, from time to time you might need a little help along the way.
 There are lots of great resources on campus to help you sort out everything, from legal issues to finding a new flat.

-Travellers with biometric passports from the following countries are be able to enter the UK using eGates:
+UK airports now also have e-Gates (electronic security gates) to enhance the passenger experience.
+Travellers with biometric passports from the following countries are able to enter the UK using eGates:

 • an EU country